 Q&A: How COVID-19 changed your retirement savings strategies

 COVID-19 has had an affect on nearly all aspects of our lives, including our finances.
-Here, Mary Lucas, SVP, director of financial planning at UMB Bank, shares her answers to some of the most common questions she’s been fielding retirement savings during the pandemic.
+Here are some answers to some of the most common questions she’s been fielding retirement savings during the pandemic.

 We’ve seen that there’s been a rush to cash – meaning people are moving their assets out of the stock market and into cash they can have on hand.
 How prevalent has this been, especially for those who are retired or approaching retirement?

 COVID-19 has been a significant event, and while its impacts are unprecedented, there have been other world events in the past that have affected the market.
 In my experience, clients take a closer look at what they’re invested in during uncertain times, and you’ll have a handful of people who want to go all cash.
 A person’s risk tolerance is truly defined during times like this and you learn a lot about your clients based on how they react.
 If they go all cash, they’re not as risk averse as they originally thought.

 At UMB, we haven’t seen many clients having a knee-jerk reaction and moving to all cash.
 When the pandemic began, we held more meetings with our clients and conducted reviews that took a harder look at how they were invested and the long-term impact of their portfolio.
 These conversations naturally were a bit different when we talked with people in their 40s as opposed to people in their 60s – our younger clients understand they have a longer time horizon to stay invested so aren’t as concerned, while those approaching retirement are much more focused on how they’re invested.

 What changes are being made to retirement accounts during the pandemic?